dhutapratama/docs/authentication.md

 <a name="adding-custom-user-providers"></a>
 ## Adding Custom User Providers

-If you are not using a traditional relational database to store your users, you will need to extend Laravel with your own authentication user provider.
+If you are not using a traditional relational database to store your users, you will need to extend Lets with your own authentication user provider.
 We will use the `provider` method on the `Auth` facade to define a custom user provider.
 The user provider resolver should return an implementation of `Illuminate\Contracts\Auth\UserProvider`:

     <?php